arifuddinraihan/time-craft-client/README.md

 # Project Name : Time Craft

-This project was build with React JS, Tailwind CSS > DaisyUI & MerakiUI [Press here to see the website](https://time-craft-e1592.firebaseapp.com/).
+This project was build with React JS, Tailwind CSS > DaisyUI [Press here to see the website](https://time-craft-e1592.firebaseapp.com/).

 ### Project Over-view